How do I tell what grade my teak wood is

 Look at the Grain of the Wood

-Another way to determine the grade of teak wood is to look at the grain of the wood.
-The more straight and consistent the grain, the higher the grade.
-Higher-grade teak will typically have a more consistent grain pattern, while lower-grade teak may have knots or other imperfections in the grain.
+A second way to check the grade of teak wood is to examine the grain of the wood itself.
+The higher the grade, the straighter and more consistent the grain.
+Teak of higher grade will generally have a more regular grain pattern, while the teak of lower grade might have knots or other flawed grains.

 Consider the Weight of the Wood